I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-idarg_in_i2c_transmit.md

 ## Members

+`SevenBitI2CAddress`

+[in] The address of the I2C device to which data will be transmitted

 `DataSizeInBytes`

 [in] The size, in bytes, of the buffer pointed to by <b>pData</b>.
 This parameter must be between 1 and 64, inclusively.